-There has been increasing public focus by investors, customers environmental activists, the media and governmental and nongovernmental organizations on a variety of environmental, social and other sustainability matters.
-In addition, certain financial institutions, including banks and insurance companies, have made commitments regarding environmental, social and sustainability matters that they may pass on to those they provide capital to.
+There has been increasing public focus by investors, customers environmental activists, the media and governmental and nongovernmental organizations on a variety of environmental, social and other sustainability ("ESG") matters.
+In addition, certain financial institutions, including banks and insurance companies, have made commitments regarding ESG matters that they may pass on to those they provide capital to.
+These and other expectations regarding ESG initiatives and disclosures may result in increased costs, compliance or disclosure obligations, or other impacts to our business, financial condition, or results of operations.

+While we may, from time to time, engage in certain voluntary initiatives (which may include disclosures, policies, and targets, among others) to improve the ESG profile of our operations and/or products or respond to stakeholder considers, such initiatives may be costly and may not have the desired effect.
+Expectations around companies' management of ESG matters continues to evolve rapidly, in many instances due to factors that are out of our control.
+In particular, we may make statements or actions based on various frameworks, methodologies, or data that we believe to be reasonable but which may ultimately determined to be erroneous or inconsistent with future regulatory requirements or best practices.
+Even if this is not the case, our current actions may subsequently be determined to be insufficient or not aligned to best practices by various stakeholders.
+If we are not effective in addressing ESG matters affecting our business, or setting and meeting relevant sustainability goals, we may be subject to various adverse impacts, including reputational damage and potential stakeholder engagement and/or litigation.

+In addition, this emphasis on ESG matters has resulted and may result in the adoption of new laws and regulations, including new reporting requirements.
+For example, various policymakers, such as the SEC and State of California, have adopted (or are considering adopting) requirements for companies to provide significantly expanded disclosures on climate, and in some instances other ESG topics.
+Additionally, the Biden Administration has proposed several potential revisions to the Federal Acquisition Regulation regarding sustainable procurement as well as the climate-related performance of their suppliers.
+Compliance with environmental, social and other sustainability laws, regulations, expectations or reporting requirements may result in increased compliance costs, including the implementation of new internal control processes, as well as additional scrutiny that could heighten all of the risks associated with ESG matters.
 Moreover, some investors and financial institutions use ESG or sustainability scores, ratings or benchmarks to make financing, investment and voting decisions.
-We experience pressure to make commitments relating to sustainability matters that affect us, including the design and implementation of specific risk mitigation strategic initiatives relating to sustainability.
-While we may, from time to time, engage in certain voluntary initiatives (which may include disclosures, policies, and targets, among others) to improve the ESG profile of our operations and/or products, we cannot guarantee that they will have the desired effect.
-If we are not effective in addressing environmental, social and other sustainability matters ustainability matters affecting our business, or setting and meeting relevant sustainability goals, our reputation and financial results may suffer.
-We may experience increased costs in order to execute upon our sustainability goals and measure achievement of those goals, which could have an adverse impact on our business and financial condition.
-Moreover, any disclosures we do make regarding environmental, social and other sustainability matters may attract the attention of ESG-sensitive investors and other actors and subject us to additional scrutiny and engagement, and increase associated costs.

-In addition, this emphasis on environmental, social and other sustainability matters has resulted and may result in the adoption of new laws and regulations, including new reporting requirements.
-Compliance with environmental, social and other sustainability laws, regulations, expectations or reporting requirements may result in increased compliance costs, as well as additional scrutiny that could heighten all of the risks associated with environmental, social and sustainability matters.
-Moreover, if we fail, or are perceived as failing, to comply with new laws, regulations, expectations or reporting requirements, our reputation and business could be adversely impacted.
-Any reputational damage associated with ESG factors may also adversely impact our ability to recruit and retain employees and customers.
-We also anticipate increasing ESG-related regulation, disclosure-related and otherwise, which may require us to incur additional costs and result in scrutiny that may augment any of the risks discussed in this risk factor.
-Such ESG matters may also impact our suppliers and customers, which may compound or cause new impacts on our business, financial condition, or results of operations.
+Any reputational damage associated with ESG factors may also adversely impact our ability to recruit and retain employees, customers, and business partners.
+Simultaneously, there are efforts by some stakeholders to reduce companies' efforts relating to certain ESG related matters.
+Both advocates and opponents to certain ESG matters are increasingly resorting to a range of activism forms, including media campaigns and litigation, to advance their perspectives.
+To the extent we are subject to such activism, it may require us to incur costs or otherwise adversely impact our business.
+This and other stakeholder expectations will likely lead to increased costs as well as scrutiny that could heighten all of the risks identified in this risk factor.
+Such ESG matters may also impact our suppliers, customers, and business partners, which may compound or cause new impacts on our business, financial condition, or results of operations.